actuallymentor/battery/README.md

 For help, run `battery` without parameters:

 ```
-Battery CLI utility v0.0.4.
+Battery CLI utility v0.0.5.

 Usage:

   battery status
     output battery SMC status, % and time remaining

+  battery maintain LEVEL[1-100]
+    turn off charging above, and off below a certain value
+    eg: battery maintain 80

+  battery charging SETTING[on/off]
+    manually set the battery to (not) charge
-  battery charging SETTING
+    eg: battery charging on
-    on: sets CH0B to 00 (allow charging)
-    off: sets CH0B to 02 (disallow charging)

-  battery charge LEVEL
+  battery charge LEVEL[1-100]
-    LEVEL: percentage to charge to, charging is disabled when percentage is reached.
+    charge the battery to a certain percentage, and disable charging when that percentage is reached

-  battery maintain LEVEL
-    LEVEL: percentage under which to charge, and above which to disable charging.
+    eg: battery charge 90

   battery visudo
-    instructions on how to make which utility exempt from sudo
+    instructions on how to make which utility exempt from sudo, highly recommended

   battery update
-    run the installation command again to pull latest version
+    update the battery utility to the latest version (reruns the installation script)

   battery uninstall
-    enable charging and remove the `smc` tool and the `battery` script
+    enable charging and remove the smc tool and the battery script
 ```